learn-co-curriculum/hs-git-website-lab/README.md

 * Then `git add` this file to make sure git is tracking your changes.
 Remember how to do that?

 * Now let's add some basic html.
-You can copy and paste this code:
+You can copy and paste this code into your index.html file:

 ```
 <html>